-Russia partially reopens stock market with heavy restrictions; U.S. calls it a ‘charade’
+Russia reopens stock market with restrictions; U.S. calls it ‘charade’

 Now the very officials who helped create that system are fleeing Russia.
 Anatoly Chubais, Yeltsin’s finance minister, a booster of privatization and a Putin aide, resigned his government posts and reportedly left the country in recent days.

-Arkady Dvorkovich, an economist, former deputy prime minister and president of the International Chess Federation, also left Russia.
+Arkady Dvorkovich, an economist, former deputy prime minister and president of the International Chess Federation, resigned as the head of Russian nonprofit and called the war “the worst [thing] one might face in life.”

 An estimated 50,000 to 70,000 high-skill technology workers have left, too, by some estimates, with up to 100,000 more projected to leave in April.